Pravin74/rules_of_engagement/README.md

 # Github versioning
     1. Always use commit major/minor changes to git.
     2. Never rush to experiments, clean code, commit changes, delete stale files.
+    3. In commit message be explicit about the changes, dosen't matter how much line it takes.
+Write full path of files relative to project structure where changes have been made.